Want to know more? Request a Callback

 Referred pain can be caused by the internal organs as well as muscles, nerves, ligaments and the bones.
 This is referred to as visceral- (internal organs), sclerogenic- (bones), neurogenic- (nerve) and myofascial- (muscles and ligaments) referred pain.

-How Is Referred Pain Generated?
+How Referred Pain Works

 Get in touch with us